tom-howard/com2009/docs/waffles/intro.md

 ## Handling the Robots

 !!! warning "Health and Safety"
-    You must have completed a health and safety quiz before working with the robots for the first time.
-This quiz is available on Blackboard.
+    Everyone needs to complete a health and safety quiz related to working with the real robots.
+This quiz (and the deadline for completing it) is available on Blackboard.

+    Make sure **at least one member of your team** has completed this before proceeding!

 <figure markdown>
   ![](../images/waffle/handling.png){width=600px}